dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Resolution**: This will be addressed in a later release.

-⦾ **Why does the task Assign admin nic IP fail during provision.yml with 2 error messages?**
+⦾ **Why does the task Assign admin NIC IP fail during provision.yml with errors?**

 .. image:: ../images/AdminNICErrors.png

-**Potential Cause:** Omnia validates the admin nic IP on the control plane.
-If the user has not assigned an admin nic IP in case of dedicated network interface type, an error message is returned.
+**Potential Cause:** Omnia validates the admin NIC IP on the control plane.
+If the user has not assigned an admin NIC IP in case of dedicated network interface type, an error message is returned.
 There is a parsing logic that is being applied on the blank IP and hence, the error displays twice.

 **Resolution**: Ensure a control plane IP is assigned to the admin NIC.